javascript-tutorial/en.javascript.info/1-js/2-first-steps/13-logical-ops/article.md

 result = a && b;
 ```

-In classic programming AND returns `true` if both arguments are truthy and `false` -- otherwise:
+In classic programming AND returns `true` if both operands are truthy and `false` -- otherwise:

 ```js
 //+ run